Randell (Randy) C. Roberts

 - Member of the American Board of Trial Advocates

 Randy has been recognized in Time, Newsweek, Ladies Home Journal, and the Texas Lawyer as well as on CNN and NBC’s Dateline for his role in uncovering the documents that led to the recall of the Firestone Radial ATX and Wilderness lines of tires.
 His ground breaking case against Firestone is featured in McGraw-Hill’s college textbook on corporate crime entitled Criminology and the Criminal Justice System.
 Because of his role in important product liability cases, Randy has more recently appeared on “Fox & Friends,” ABC’s “Good Morning America,” CNN’s “American Morning,” MSNBC, Fox Business News, “Geraldo at Large,” and CNBC.
-He has also been consulted on current legal issues by The Wall Street Journal, USA Today, Business Week, Bloomberg News, and the Associated Press.
+He has also been consulted on current legal issues by The Wall Street Journal, USA Today, Business Week, Bloomberg News, and The Associated Press.

-Randy began his legal career in 1979 in Houston with the national law firm of Fulbright & Jaworski.
-He returned to his home town of Tyler in 1982 to eventually form the law firm now known as Roberts & Roberts, which specializes in representing people injured by unsafe practices and products.
+Randy began his legal career in 1979 in Houston with the law firm of Fulbright & Jaworski.
+He returned to his home town of Tyler in 1982 to eventually form the law firm now known as Roberts & Roberts, which specializes in helping people injured by unsafe practices and products.

 Randy received his Bachelors in Business Administration (B.B.A.) from the University of Texas at Austin with Highest Honors in 1976, where he was named one of its “Outstanding Students.”
 He went on to receive his Doctorate of Jurisprudence (J.D.) from the University of Texas School Of Law at Austin in 1979, where he also served on the Texas Law Review and in its Order of the Barristers.